Sangeet Bhojpuri

 Sangeet Bhojpuri (Bhojpuri: संगीत भोजपुरी) is India's first Bhojpuri television channel that plays non-stop music.
-The channel is a part of the Media Worldwide Limited - an Indian Television broadcaster that also owns three other music channels - Music India, Sangeet Bangla and Sangeet Marathi.
+The channel is a part of the Media Worldwide Limited – an Indian Television broadcaster that also owns three other music channels – Music India, Sangeet Bangla and Sangeet Marathi.

-Sangeet Bhojpuri Channel is not available on TATA Sky.

 History

 Sangeet Bhojpuri was launched on 14 July 2008 and is based in Mumbai.

 About

 The channel plays a mix of different genres of music all throughout the day ranging from peppy dance numbers, to item songs and romantic numbers.
 The channel also has a program that plays compiled mix of devotional songs and broadcasts latest hit movies for Bhojpuri cinema followers.